jakzo/SlzMods/projects/Boneworks/BoneworksPerformance/README.md

 ### Smoother tracking during dropped frames

-The mod records OpenVR head and controller poses on a background thread.
-Each physics tick receives the pose that belongs to that point in time, interpolated from the recorded history.
-Buttons, triggers, and thumbsticks are unchanged.
+The mod records OpenVR poses on a background thread.
+Each physics tick receives the HMD position that belongs to that point in time, interpolated from the recorded history.
+Jump-button edges use that same clock.
+Hand position and rotation, HMD rotation, triggers, thumbsticks, and all other buttons remain live.

 In the original game multiple physics ticks would be processed one after another in quick succession during dropped frames before rendering and would use the